shailza85/csharp-lambda-expression/README.md

 How to use Lambda expression with Aggregate functions such as Sum(), Count(), Min() and Max() on a collection.

+In the tutorial you will see the use of Count() function with and without Lambda expression.

-Google Doc "C# Lambda Expression and Aggregates Tutorial"  link: :
+To view full tutorial please visit Google Doc "C# Lambda Expression and Aggregates Tutorial"  link: :

 https://docs.google.com/document/d/1wOo8Z8TVE3SXEBsPfa7MP74na0-TfvqRhLiruGES8Gk/edit?usp=sharing